Dewalt-arch/pimpmykali/README.md

   - added on screen notification of files being removed by the array
 - fix_missing function  : has been reworked new vars check section force type
   - added fix_section function : fix_section is the workhorse for fix_missing
-- moved python-pip installation to its own function python-pip-curl
 - reworked python-pip installation to its own function python-pip-curl and installs python-pip via curl

 # Revision 0.2: